huubeo/huubeo/README.md

-- 👋 Hi, I’m @huubeo
+- 👋 Hi, I’m @HuuDoan
 - 👀 I’m interested in music...
-- 🌱 I’m currently learning Power BI...
+- 🌱 I’m currently learning Power BI, Python, AI agent.
-- 💞️ I’m looking to collaborate on business intelligence...
+- 💞️ I’m looking to collaborate on business intelligence.
-- 📫 How to reach me : via mail...
+- 📫 How to reach me : via mail
 <!---
-huubeo/huubeo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+HuuDoan/ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->